Ipswich Girls' Grammar School

-Ipswich Girls' Grammar School (IGGS) is an independent, non-denominational, day and boarding school for girls, in Ipswich, Queensland, Australia.
+Ipswich Girls' Grammar School (IGGS) is an independent, non-denominational, day and boarding school for girls in Ipswich, Queensland, Australia.

 The school is one of the eight original 'Queensland Grammar Schools'.
 These schools are independent, non-denominational, not-for-profit statutory bodies of the Queensland Government.
 They are not linked to, administered, or governed by any religious organisation or specific style of education.

-Both boys and girls are taught until year 6 at Ipswich Junior Grammar School situated on the Girls' School campus.
+Both boys and girls are taught until year 6 at Ipswich Junior Grammar School, situated on the Girls' School campus.
 Years 7 and above are girls only.
-The boarding school starts at year 5.
+The boarding school starts in year 5.

 The school is a member of the Queensland Girls' Secondary Schools Sports Association (QGSSSA).

-Some of the Ipswich Girls' Grammar School Buildings are listed on the Queensland Heritage Register.
+Some Ipswich Girls' Grammar School Buildings are listed on the Queensland Heritage Register.